William M. Wall

-William Madison Wall (September 30, 1821 – September 18, 1869) was a Mormon pioneer, explorer, colonizer, military officer, and church leader in Provo, Heber, and Wallsburg, Utah, and a settler of Utah Territory.
+William Madison Wall (September 30, 1821 – September 18, 1869) was a Mormon pioneer, explorer, military officer, and church leader in Provo, Heber, and Wallsburg, Utah, and a settler of Utah Territory.

 Early years

 Wall was born September 30, 1821, in North Carolina to Isaac Wall and Nancy Duncan.
 Wall's mother was said to have died when he was 7, giving birth to his brother, Richard.
 His father, Isaac, then put all 4 of his children into his relative's care around the county.
 William was put into the care of his Uncle, who basically used him as a slave.
 He was treated so badly, that he ran away and was found later in Wayne County, Illinois.
 He was taken into the Haws family house and was treated like an actual son.

 Life in Nauvoo and Pioneer

 In 1842, Wall and his family were introduced to missionaries from the Church of Jesus Christ of Latter Day Saints and were baptized.
 Wall helped establish the early Mormon settlement of Ramus near Nauvoo, Illinois.
 He was known for being a large man, called alternatively by Joseph Smith "the most expert wrestler in Ramus" and "the bully of Ramus."
 (History of the Church, 5:16 p.
 302).

 Wall was a lieutenant in the Nauvoo Legion and worked close with Brigham Young, John Taylor, and Willard Richards.
 He was imprisoned on trumped up charges but escaped, he later went back to turn himself in but was allowed to go free.

 In 1850, Wall crossed the plains to Utah with the Warren Foote Company.
 He was a Captain of 50 and Captain of the Second Division.
 Within three days, a child died of Cholera and Wall himself had gotten sick with it a few days later.
 The treatment for Cholera was to keep liquids away from the patient to dry up the diarrhea but Wall rolled out of the wagon and ended up drinking deeply from a water pail.
 Wall recovered days later.